dsunegin/gtranslate/README.md

 ##
 *Notice

-Fastify hc-pages Plugin used in projec is written  for node 14.0 To avoid error in node version < 14.0 modify line 90:60 (hc-pages.js):
+Fastify hc-pages Plugin used in project is written  for node 14.0 and later.

+To avoid error in node version < 14.0 modify line 90:60 (hc-pages.js):

 const browser = await puppeteer_1.launch(launchOptions ?? defaultLaunchOptions);